 The materiality of the bricks is contrasted by a folded white living/kitchen/dining space.
 The roof folds up to North providing light + ventilation while creating a sense of weightlessness which counteracts the solid brick base.

-Located in a Heritage Conservation Area the renovation is not visible from the street providing a sense of delight and surprise as you walk thought the traditional front of the terrace into the new open + light extension.
+Located in a Heritage Conservation Area the Brick Worker Cottage Renovation is not visible from the street providing a sense of delight and surprise as you walk thought the traditional front of the terrace into the new open + light extension.